neuronetio/gantt-schedule-timeline-calendar/README.md

 ### features

-- elastic - you can change almost everything from DOM tree to logic (without any compilation)
+- elastic - you can change almost everything from DOM tree to logic (without any compilation, without modyfing original code - with config, state or plugin)
+- super fast! even with large dataset
-- multiple items in one row - suitable for different usecases
+- multiple items in one row - suitable for different usecases like booking, reservation, resource manager etc.
-- tree like structures
+- tree like structures - collapsible / expandable groups
 - moveable / resizeable items
 - item movement strategies - x, xy, specified row, basically anything you want
 - snap to specified time when resizing / moving